 FLR 255 Folklore and US Popular Culture (4).
 Introduces students to the theories and methods used in the study of folklore and popular culture; examines a diversity of approaches to the description and analysis of “common culture,” including popular narratives, legends, rituals, ethnic and gender stereotypes, carnivalesque events, fan cultures, subcultures, DIY, and the commodification of youth culture.
 Special focus on the ways that folklore and popular culture reflect and shape dominant ideologies, and how people may use mass cultural products to create new, personal, and sometimes subversive meanings.
 Wojcik.

 FLR 370 Folklore and Sexuality (4).
-Folklore forms are both reflexive and constitutive of social realities.
-Studying folklore as it occurs in day-to-day life therefore yields insight into contemporary realities.
-In this course, intersections between folklore and sexuality will provide an entry point for examining contemporary social issues relating to sexuality, including sexual identities, courting practices, sexism, pride, violence, body image issues, and resistance.
+Intersections between folklore and sexuality provide an entry point for examining contemporary social issues relating to sexuality, including sexual identities, courting practices, sexism, pride, violence, body image issues, and resistance.
 Gilman.

 FLR 407/507 Video Fieldwork (5).
 Various theoretical approaches, conceptual issues, research strategies, and techniques used for folklore fieldwork will be examined as a framework for analyzing how folklore video is created.
 Topics for discussion will include proposal preparation and design, initiating fieldwork and establishing rapport, reflexivity, observation and interview techniques, and ethical problems.
 The course will suggest ways to gather and interpret data, understand the fieldwork endeavor, and present the results in digital format.